-Our board meetings top tips will help you meet good governance standards and make your organisation more effective.
+Our board meetings top tips will help you meet best practice and good governance standards and make your organisation more effective.

 Love them or hate them, meetings are an integral part of everyday life in most organisations.